 Edward de Bono Six Thinking Hats Comments

-- White Hat: The white hat also covers listening, questioning, and defining the information you would like to have, but do not have yet.
+- White Hat: Covers listening, questioning, and defining the information you would like to have, but do not have yet.

-- Red Hat: The red hat gives permission to forward hunches without needing to justify them.
+- Red Hat: Gives permission to forward hunches without needing to justify them.

 - Yellow Hat: Why you think something will work; the savings, the benefits, and the advantages; usually forward-thinking.

-- Green Hat: The green hat proposals, suggestions, ideas, alternatives, provocations, and what interesting in an idea.
-It makes time and space available for creative thinking.
+- Green Hat: Proposals, suggestions, ideas, alternatives, provocations, and what is interesting in an idea.

 - Blue Hat: Looks not at the subject of the thinking but at the thinking itself and is used for building, managing, and concluding the process, including using and sequencing use of the other hats.

-- Black Hat: The black hat makes us consider the reasons why something may not work, why it may be illegal, why it may go wrong, or why it’ s not worth doing but the reason must be logical (if it’ s emotional , that is a red hat).
+- Black Hat: The black hat makes us consider the reasons why something may not work, why it may be illegal, why it may go wrong, or why it’s not worth doing but the reason must be logical (if it’s emotional, that is red hat).

-- Purple Hat: NOTE: We modified the hats by including the seventh Purple or Royal hat.
+- Purple Hat: We added a seventh Purple or Royal hat.
 The Royal hat reflects the perspective of the owner who is both committed and invested in the meeting output and project outcome.
-Has tremendous difficulty switching perspectives because they own return on the investment.
+May have difficulty switching perspectives because they own return on the investment.

 - You may assign a hat (see perspectives above) to the entire group or a different hat to each person and then rotate the hats to encourage more ideas.